mojaloop/mojaloop/FAQ.md

 Providers trying to reach developing markets with innovative, low-cost digital financial services have to build everything on their own.
 This raises costs and segregates services from each other.
 Mojaloop can be used as a foundation to help build interoperable platforms, lowering costs for providers and allowing them to integrate their services with others in the market.

 _Who's behind it?_
 Mojaloop was built in collaboration with a group of leading tech and fintech companies: [Ripple](https://github.com/ripple), [Dwolla](https://github.com/dwolla), [Software Group](http://www.softwaregroup-bg.com/), [ModusBox](http://www.modusbox.com/) and [Crosslake Technologies](http://www.crosslaketech.com/).
-Mojaloop was created by the Gates Foundation's Mojaloop, which is aimed at leveling the economic playing field by crowding in expertise and resources to build inclusive payment models to benefit the world's poor.It is free to the public as open-source software under the [insert name of new license and link to file here].
+Mojaloop was created by the Gates Foundation's Mojaloop, which is aimed at leveling the economic playing field by crowding in expertise and resources to build inclusive payment models to benefit the world's poor.
+It is free to the public as open-source software under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

 _What platforms does Mojaloop run on?_
 The Mojaloop platform was developed for modern cloud-computing environments.
-Open-source methods and widely used platforms, like node.js, serve as the foundation layer for Mojaloop.
+Open-source methods and widely used platforms, like Node.js, serve as the foundation layer for Mojaloop.
 The microservices are packaged in Docker and can be deployed to local hardware or to cloud computing environments like Amazon Web Services or Azure.

 _Is it really open-source?_
 Yes.
-All core modules, documentation and white papers are available under a [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
-Mojaloop relies on commonly used open-source software, including node.js, MuleCE, Java, and PostgreSQL.
+All core modules, documentation and white papers are available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+Mojaloop relies on commonly used open-source software, including Node.js, MuleCE, Java and PostgreSQL.
 Mojaloop also uses the [Interledger Protocol](https://github.com/interledger) to choreograph secure money transfers.
 The licenses for all of these platforms and their imported dependencies allow for many viable uses of the software.

 _How can I contribute to Mojaloop?_
 You can contribute by helping us create new functionality on our roadmap or by helping us improve the platform.
 For our roadmap, go to the [Roadmap.md](https://github.com/mojaloop/mojaloop/blob/master/contribute/Roadmap.md).
 We recommend starting with the onboarding guide and sample problem.
 This has been designed by the team to introduce the core ideas of the platform and software, the build methods, and our process for check-ins.